The Bayesian Separation Principle for Data-driven Control: MPC: direct and indirect approach

 In a more realistic MPC scenario $\mathcal{S}$ is not known and system identification can enter the scene first.
 Following our previous discussion, we can introduce a parametric model structure $\mathcal{M}(\theta)$ to capture $\mathcal{S}$.
-All the induced predictors become $\hat{y}(t+\ell;\theta)$, function of the unknown vector $\theta$.
+All the induced predictors become $\hat{y}(\tau+\ell;\theta)$, function of the unknown vector $\theta$.
 In turn, this leads to the parametrized control cost $J(u;\theta)$.
-In this setting the simplest version of the so-called \emph{indirect approach} to data-driven control, of which the classical identification mentioned above is just an example, first determines $\theta$ from the input-output data $\mathcal{D}$ collected in a previous experiment.
-This can be done through PEM, i.e. minimizing the one-step-ahead prediction error as described in \eqref{PEM} (or solving the more complex \eqref{FinalM} in the case of unknown complexity).
-Then, the objective $J(u;\theta)$ is minimized by replacing $\theta$ with the realization of its estimator $\hat{\theta}$.
+In this setting the simplest version of the so-called \emph{indirect approach} to data-driven control, of which the classical identification mentioned above is just an example, first determines $\theta$ from the input-output data $\mathcal{D}$ collected in the previous experiment.
+This can be done through PEM, i.e.~minimizing the one-step-ahead prediction error as in \eqref{PEM}, possibly solving the more complex problem \eqref{FinalM} in the case of unknown model complexity.
+Then, the objective $J(u;\theta)$ is minimized by replacing $\theta$ with its estimate (the realization of $\hat{\theta}$).\\

 There are some recurring criticisms of the indirect approach that have emerged in recent years.
 The first one is that bias is introduced in the control objective \cite{Dorfler2023}.
-However we note that such issue will depend on the indirect approach adopted.
+Note however that such issue depends on the indirect approach adopted.
 For instance, classical system identification is parametric in nature but one could also consider different non parametric and/or Bayesian settings as we will do later on.
 Furthermore a careful definition of bias is needed.
 To this regard,\\

 \emph{in the Fisherian context where $\theta$ is deterministic, we say that the indirect approach to control is unbiased if, for any input $u$, one has

 with expectation taken w.r.t.~the distribution of the estimator~$\hat{\theta}$.}\\